AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::note

 - ✅ — fully supported
-- ❌ — no support
+- ❌ — not supported
-- ? — FIXME: need to check
+- ? — FIXME: needs to be checked

 :::